GapSiwaphat/System-Manage-Product/README.md

 # Web Application System Manage

-A responsive web application built with React and Next.js that simulates an online shopping experience.
+A web-based product management system with an interactive dashboard for monitoring and managing product data.

 ## 🔹 Overview
-This project demonstrates frontend development skills including API integration, state management, and responsive UI design.
+This project is a web application designed to manage products and display key information through a dashboard interface.
+It demonstrates frontend development skills including state management, CRUD operations, and responsive UI design.

 ## 🔹 Features
+- Dashboard Manage

-- Product listing page with API integration
+- Product listing page with API integration and full CRUD functionality
 - Product detail view
+- Order management system with CRUD functionality
-- Shopping cart functionality
+- Location Management system with CRUD functionality
-- Add / Remove / Update quantity
 - Responsive design

 ## 🔹 Tech Stack